 I grew up in LaGrange, Illinois.
+It was a good place to grow up.

 I attended two Beatles concerts.
 Didn’t hear much at either.
+Still my favorite group.

 My husband, Don, and I live in St. Charles, Illinois.
 The Fox River runs through it.
 Nice place to live.
 Two cats live with us: Skye and Jura.
 My husband likes the convenience of cats.
 He is allergic to them, so he gets props for agreeing to two in the house.
 (The deal was two cats or one dog.)
-I occasionally have bettas.

 Strangest thing I’ve ever done: jump out of a perfectly good airplane (with a parachute).
 Six times.
 Enough to know there were better ways (for me) to have fun.